WHITE WATER RULESHEET

 This Whirlpool Award makes all currently lit Hazards worth 20M

-.
+, counting down to 3M.
 Hitting any of these lit Hazards rescues

 the Man Overboard and awards the current value.
 There is a grace period

-.
+at 3M.
 Letting this grace period expire or side draining the

 ball at any point during the sequence earns the quote "Dang, lost another